Automating Video Recordings in Bash

 The case statement is ideal in cases such as these (that’s why it’s called case: case a, case b, etc…), where you want a basic if-then kind of functionality to interact with a user.
 Read more here or in similar articles.
 The basics of what’s going on is this:

-1. read the variable ans which contains the answer from the user.
+which contains the answer from the user. - if

-2. if ans contains “y” execute the function “scp_remote”
+contains “y” execute the function “scp_remote” - if

-3. if ans contains “n”, exit, end the script (this is what exit 1 is for).
+contains “n”, exit, end the script (this is whatexit 1

 By the way, the above is a good example of why functions are useful: our case statement contains a loop: as long as the user does not give a valid answer (as indicated by case “*”, which stands for “in case you get anything else besides y or n), it will keep asking for a valid one, by summoning itself over and over.
 It sounds more complicated than it actually is if you look at the code.